Friday, March 1, 2024

 until You surprise me . . . again.

-that C. S. Lewis once used the metaphor
+C. S. Lewis once used the metaphor of

 (Also with reflection and meditation upon Jer.
 29:12-13,